AdobeDocs/commerce-testing/src/pages/functional-testing-framework/data.md

 <InlineAlert variant="info" slots="text" />

-As of MFTF 2.3.6, you no longer need to differentiate between scopes (a test, a hook, or a suite) for persisted data when referencing it in tests.
+As of Functional Testing Framework 2.3.6, you no longer need to differentiate between scopes (a test, a hook, or a suite) for persisted data when referencing it in tests.

-MFTF now stores the persisted data and attempts to retrieve it using the combination of `stepKey` and the scope of where it has been called.
+The Functional Testing Framework now stores the persisted data and attempts to retrieve it using the combination of `stepKey` and the scope of where it has been called.
 The current scope is preferred, then widening to _test > hook > suite_ or _hook > test > suite_.

 This emphasizes the practice for the `stepKey` of `createData` to be descriptive and unique, as a duplicated `stepKey` in both a `<test>` and `<before>` prefers the `<test>` data.